Sie sind hier:

 The German social insurance system consists of four main components: statutory health insurance, statutory long-term care insurance, social pension insurance and statutory unemployment insurance.
 This is an introduction to the German social insurance system.

 - social pension insurance,

 - statutory unemployment insurance.

-Statutory health insurance companies, which do not receive enough money from the health fund, can require an auxiliary contribution of their members.
+Statutory health insurance companies which do not receive enough money from the healthcare fund can require an auxiliary contribution of their members.

 The two different health insurance systems in Germany

 - Statutory health insurance is regulated by the German state.
-In principle one’s family is co-insured by statutory insurance free of charge.
+Spouse and children can get co-insured under statutory insur-ance free of charge.

-Private insurance plans are not always better.
-In each case you should compare the pros and cons of both systems thoroughly.
+Consequently, each person should compare the pros and cons of both systems thoroughly.

 The employees of Audi BKK will gladly help you.